shakebugs/shake-docs/docs/ios/crash-reports/symbolicate.md

 ## Finding dSYMS

-Run the below command in your terminal
+Run the below command in your terminal:

 ```finding_dsyms"
 // highlight-next-line